cguth7/cguth7.github.io/_posts/2021-01-09-toy-poker-games.md

 $$ = (3) * \frac{1}{2} * x + (-1) * \frac{1}{2} * y $$

-Setting the calling and folding EVs equal, we have:
+Setting the calling and folding EVs equal (because of the indifference principle), we have:

 $$ 0 = (3) * \frac{1}{2} * x + (-1) * \frac{1}{2} * y $$